 Currency Fair review for transferring funds to Australia and the UK

-The whole process was just so easy!
+The whole process of using Currency Fair was just so easy!
 I haven’t been back to any of the other companies since.
 Your money is moved online in just a few clicks.
 No messing around phoning brokers or haggling rates, just a simple online money transfer system that walks you through the process and lets you transfer funds to Australia and the UK easily and quickly.
 I’ve found the system so easy to use, it is SO fast and I get an amazing rate. #winning

 Read this independent Currency Fair review on The Currency Shop.
 It outlines the pros and cons of moving large sums of money with Currency Fair (please note: for very high sums of money, please check rates and do your homework first to make sure this is the best option for you and your circumstances – I am not a financial advisor and you will need to check the rates yourself for your large money transfers abroad to make sure you are getting the best deal for your money transfer).